emard/esp32ecp5/README.md

     sta_if.disconnect()

-or setup as access point:
+or setup as access point but
+some WiFi clients may have problem connecting to ESP32:

     f=open("main.py","w")
     f.write("import network\n")